PiyushAdy/poco-m5-incall-audio-fix/README.md

 A comprehensive audio parameter fix for the **POCO M5 (g99)** running Custom ROMs.
 This mod tunes MediaTek's hardware mixer gains, audio policy volume curves, and DSP FIR equalizers to fix the notorious low in-call volume and feeble speaker sound.

+⭐ **If you find this module helpful, please consider leaving a Star on this repository!** ⭐

 ---

 ## 🚀 What This Fixes